-We’ve pulled together 28 Black History Lessons (activities and resources) that will allow you celebrate the achievements of African Americans, this month and all year long.
+We’ve pulled together 28 Black History Lessons (activities and resources) that will allow you to celebrate the achievements of African Americans this month and all year long.

 1. Tell Them Why Black History Month Matters

 Year after year, we have to uphold the argument of why there should be a black history month.

 But before we can educate the world about why we matter and why our history matters, we must educate our kids on why they matter.

 Explore the origins of Black History Month and why is it necessary?
 History.com is a great place to start this journey with your children.

 Reading together as a family can be a great bonding experience.
 So select a few age-appropriate books that will explain the struggle and the civil rights movement to your kids.
 Furthermore, by reading together, you’ll be able to break down certain aspects of the movement.